sparkfun/SparkFun_GNSSDO/docs/troubleshooting_tips.md

 	<figure markdown>
 	[![Terminal Block](./assets/img/accuracy/precision-RTK_L5.png){ width="400" }](./assets/img/accuracy/precision-RTK_L5.png "Click to enlarge")
-	<figcaption markdown>Data recorded from the RTK mosaic-X5 with the RTK corrections and the `L5` band enabled.</figcaption>
+	<figcaption markdown>Data recorded from the RTK mosaic-T with the RTK corrections and the `L5` band enabled.</figcaption>
 	</figure>

 	</div>

 	</div>

 	**Ideal:** L1/L2/L5 band antenna, statically mounted to the rooftop of our building, featuring a significant ground plane, with no obstructions for multi-path signals.
-The RTK mosaic-X5 was connected with a low-loss cable, fully powered at 5V, RTK corrections enabled, and configured to enable the `L5` band.
+The RTK mosaic-T was connected with a low-loss cable, fully powered at 5V, RTK corrections enabled, and configured to enable the `L5` band.

 ## Reprogramming the ESP32
-In case users accidentally reprogram or corrupt the flash memory on the ESP32, the [factory firmware is available in our GitHub repository](https://github.com/sparkfun/SparkFun_RTK_mosaic-X5/tree/main/Firmware/RTK_mosaic-X5_Firmware).
+In case users accidentally reprogram or corrupt the flash memory on the ESP32, the [factory firmware is available in our GitHub repository](https://github.com/sparkfun/SparkFun_RTK_mosaic-T/tree/main/Firmware/RTK_mosaic-T_Firmware).

-The batch files in the linked directory are used to flash our factory firmware onto the ESP32 in the RTK mosaic-X5.
-The batch file relies on the tools from the Arduino IDE and the ESP32 Arduino core and therefore, they will need to be installed before the batch file can be executed.
+The batch files in the linked directory are used to flash our factory firmware onto the ESP32 in the RTK mosaic-T. The batch file relies on the tools from the Arduino IDE and the ESP32 Arduino core and therefore, they will need to be installed before the batch file can be executed.

 !!! note
 	The batch file is only compatible with Windows computers.
-For Linux and MacOS, users will need to manually flash the [binary files](https://github.com/sparkfun/SparkFun_RTK_mosaic-X5/tree/main/Firmware/RTK_mosaic-X5_Firmware/build) onto the ESP32.
+For Linux and MacOS, users will need to manually flash the [binary files](https://github.com/sparkfun/SparkFun_RTK_mosaic-T/tree/main/Firmware/RTK_mosaic-T_Firmware/build) onto the ESP32.

 !!! note
-	To compile the firmware, users will need to install the [ESP-IDF](https://idf.espressif.com/), Espressif's development framework for the ESP32.
+	To compile the firmware, users will need to install the [Arduino IDE](https://www.arduino.cc/en/software), and select the Espressif ESP32-WROVER as the "board".
 However, the compilation instructions are outside the scope of our support for this product.
-However, users can refer to the programming guide for the ESP-IDF to figure out how to compile the firmware.
+However, users can refer to many guides for the Arduino IDE to figure out how to compile the firmware.

 ## Enclosure Disassembly
-Due to the ESD sensitivity of the mosaic-X5 module, we don't recommend disassembling the RTK mosaic-X5.
-However, if users must access the PCB to troubleshoot an issue, make a modification, or repair a component, we highly recommend that they take the necessary ESD precautions to avoid damaging the mosaic-X5 module.
+Due to the ESD sensitivity of the mosaic-T module, we don't recommend disassembling the RTK mosaic-T. However, if users must access the PCB to troubleshoot an issue, make a modification, or repair a component, we highly recommend that they take the necessary ESD precautions to avoid damaging the mosaic-T module.

 !!! warning "Read Before Disassembly!"
 	!!! danger "ESD Sensitivity"
-		The mosaic-X5 module is sensitive to [ESD](https://en.wikipedia.org/wiki/Electrostatic_discharge "Electrostatic Discharge").
+		The mosaic-T module is sensitive to [ESD](https://en.wikipedia.org/wiki/Electrostatic_discharge "Electrostatic Discharge").
 Use a proper grounding system to make sure that the working surface and the components are at the same electric potential.

 	??? info "ESD Precaution"
 		As recommended by the manufacturer, we highly encourage users to take the necessary precautions to avoid damaging their module.

-		- The RTK mosaic-X5 features ESD protection on the USB-C connectors and ethernet jacks.
+		- The RTK mosaic-T features ESD protection on the USB-C connectors, ethernet jack, I/O terminals and SMA antenna connections.
-		- The mosaic-X5 module features internal ESD protection to the `ANT_1` antenna input.

 		<div class="grid cards" markdown>